Five arrested as France, UK vow action after deadliest Channel migrant tragedy

 "People are dying in the Channel, which is becoming a cemetery.
 And as England is right opposite, people will continue to cross," he said.

-According to the French authorities, 31,500 people attempted to leave for Britain since the start of the year and 7,800 people have been rescued at sea, figures which doubled since August.
+According to the French authorities, 31,500 people attempted to leave for Britain since the start of the year and 7,800 people have been rescued at sea, figures that doubled since August.

 In Britain, Johnson's Conservative government is coming under intense pressure, including from its own supporters, to reduce the numbers.